cyberwizardinstitute/externalresources/README.md

 # Tutorials About Everything
 * [Bento](https://www.bento.io/) has curated tutorials about HTML, CSS, JavaScript, Databases, and more!
+*[Khan Academy](https://www.khanacademy.org/) - Free practice exercises and videos about a variety of subjects!
+Includes sections on math, computer science (algorithms, cryptography and information theory), and computer programming tutorials for JavaScript, HTML, and CSS

 # What's programming all about?
 * some things to get you started thinking about the kinds of things computers do: http://pgbovine.net/computer-science.htm